This post may contain affiliate links. Please read our disclosure policy.

 - Set aside roast: Remove the roast from the pressure cooking pot and transfer to a plate.
 Loosely cover the corned beef with aluminum foil until ready to serve.
 Scoop all of the solids out of the pot and discard, leaving only the broth.

-- Cook potatoes: Add the 1 pound small red potatoes to the cooking pot, cover, lock lid in place, and cook on high pressure for 3 minutes.
-Instant release pressure so you can open the lid, add the 4 large carrots and 1 small head green cabbage, and then cook on high pressure for 1-2 minutes (depends on how soft you like your carrots).
+- Cook potatoes: Add the 1 pound small potatoes to the cooking pot, cover, lock lid in place, and cook on high pressure for 3 minutes.
+Instant release pressure so you can open the lid, add the 4 large carrots and 1 small head green cabbage.
+If you like them soft, cook on high pressure for 1-2 minutes.
 Quick release pressure when done.
+If you like the cabbage and carrots soft enough to eat but still pretty firm, simply stir them into the hot liquid and wait a few minutes for them to soften before serving.

 - Serve: To serve, arrange the cabbage, potatoes, and carrots on a platter.
 Slice the corned beef against the grain and add to the platter.
 Ladle the cooking liquid into a gravy boat and serve alongside the meal.